-The Merchant Opportunities Fund (MOF) is now in its third year of operation, having changed the mandate from the Entrust Investment Fund in May 2012.
-As at 30 June 2015, MOF reported \$10.4 million of assets under management.
+The Merchant Opportunities Fund (MOF) is now in its fourth year of operation, having changed the mandate from the Entrust Investment Fund in May 2012.
+As at 30 June 2016, MOF reported a performance of 89.23% for the full Financial Year.
+Current assets under management are approximately \$41 million.

-The nature of the Fund's activities did not change significantly during the year.
+The nature of the Fund's activities did not change significantly during the year from the last three years of operation.